vosen/ZLUDA/README.md

  * Why is OpenCL faster in Canny and Horizon Detection?\
    Authors of CUDA benchmarks used CUDA functions `atomicInc` and `atomicDec` which have direct hardware support on NVIDIA cards, but no hardware support on Intel cards.
 They have to be emulated in software, which limits performance
  * Why are some benchmarks failing?\
    ZLUDA itself supports all the operations used in the failing benchmarks.
-From the limited debugging that has been done yet, the problem is most likely somewhere else.
+From the limited debugging that has been done so far, the problem is most likely somewhere else.
 Intel GPU compiler stack is very capable when it comes to compiling OpenCL, C for Metal and DPC++.
 It's not yet very good at compiling ZLUDA.
 ZLUDA emits code patterns never seen before by the Intel GPU compiler stack and hits some rarely used (or not used before) code paths in the compiler.\
    Current status of failing GeekBench tests is tracked [here](https://github.com/vosen/ZLUDA/pull/12)